CameronG7/code-quiz-module4/README.md

 ## Credits

-Just me, using the knowledge given to me in the UCB bootcamp.
+Jquery, Bootstrap, and snippets from the UCB bootcamp source code

 ## License